mvnulman/personal-portfolio/README.md

-# 🚀 Marcos Vinícius - Full-Stack Developer Portfolio
+# 🚀 Marcos Vinícius - Sotfware Developer Portfolio

 A modern, responsive, and professional portfolio website built with cutting-edge web technologies.
 Showcasing my journey as a full-stack developer with expertise in React, Next.js, TypeScript, and modern web development practices.